a8356555/Real-Time-Emotional-Detector/README.md

     3. torchvision.transforms (for pil) (slow)

             ToTensor
                 - transform (for pil)
                     10 loops, best of 5: 2.87 ms per loop
                 - transform (for np)
                     10 loops, best of 5: 1.9 ms per loop
                 - A.ToTensorV2 (for np)
                     10 loops, best of 5: 7.67 µs per loop
                 - custom (for np)
                     10 loops, best of 5: 794 ns per loop

             Resize
                 - transform (for pil)
                     10 loops, best of 5: 2.8 ms per loop
                 - A.Resize (for np)
                     10 loops, best of 5: 1.19 ms per loop
                 - custom (for np)
                     10 loops, best of 5: 1.63 ms per loop

             RandomCrop
                 - transform (for pil)
-            The slowest run took 6.38 times longer than the fastest.
-This could mean that an intermediate result is being cached.
                     10 loops, best of 5: 34.3 µs per loop
                 - A.randomcrop (for np)
                     10 loops, best of 5: 8.74 µs per loop
                 - custom (for np)
                     10 loops, best of 5: 7.23 µs per loop

 * Evaluate transform function for prediction
     1. numpy to torch (raw) (t3) (fastest)